Auroratide/web-components/components/reorder-list/README.md

 <p hidden><strong><a href="https://auroratide.github.io/web-components/reorder-list">View this page with live demos!</a></strong></p>

 The `reorder-list` and `reorder-item` elements represent an ordered list of items that can be reordered.
+They are built with accessibility in mind and implement the WAI-ARIA guidelines for [rearrangable listboxes](https://www.w3.org/WAI/ARIA/apg/example-index/listbox/listbox-rearrangeable.html).

 <!--DEMO
 <wc-demo>